LukeHeuser/notes/SpringBoot.md

 Any java object that is managed by the spring framework is called a spring bean.

-Spring uses the IOC Container (`Bean Factory` or more likely, `Application Context`) to manage these Objects
+Spring uses the IOC Container (`BeanFactory` or more likely, `ApplicationContext`) to manage these Objects

 ### POJO